 If you pay close attention to the breath you will observe the link between breath and emotions.
 Notice when you become emotional the breath becomes shallow and erratic.
 Emotions such as anger, depression, and fear all have individual characteristic patterns of irregular breathing.
 For example–when your are angry the breath is held after inhaling, while depression is often characterized by deep sighs and long pauses after exhalations.

-Basic Yogic Breathing Technique
+Yogic Breathing Technique

-- Close your eyes and relax.
+Close your eyes and relax.

-- Slightly interweave your fingers, and place your hands on your belly over the navel area.
+Slightly interweave your fingers, and place your hands on your belly over the navel area.

-- Breathe deeply into your naval area, filling up your belly.
+Breathe deeply into your naval area, filling up your belly.

-- Breathe with a slow breath, feeling your fingers pull apart and come back together.
+Breathe with a slow breath, feeling your fingers pull apart and come back together.
 Try to match the amount of air you are taking in with that which you are exhaling.
 Focus on making each inhale and exhale as smooth as possible.
 Do this for 15-20 breaths.

-- Now move your hands up to your ribcage.
+Now move your hands up to your ribcage.
 Continue with the smooth breaths, first filling your belly, and now your rib area.
 Focus on the exhale, first releasing from the ribs and then the belly, keeping it smooth.
 Do this for another 15-20 breaths.

-- Move your hands up just below your collar bone.
+Move your hands up just below your collar bone.
 Breathe into your belly, ribs, and now the chest area.
 Keep it smooth.
 Release from the chest, ribs, and finally the belly.
 Practice this, and repeat 15-20 times.

-This allows us to truly experience the emotional state and regulate it, rather than allowing the emotional state to control us.
+This allows us to truly experience the emotional state and then regulate it, rather than allowing the emotional state to control us.
 When we are cognizant of the emotion we can address the anger or anxiety in a rational way.
-We have difficulty thinking when our brain is not receiving enough oxygen!
+It’s impossible to think clearly when our brain is not receiving enough oxygen!